realityexpander/jpages/src/main/java/org/elegantobjects/jpages/App2/README.md

   - These `Books` have a `PrivateLibrary` for their `sourceLibrary`.
 - `Users` can `checkout` `Books` from `PrivateLibraries` just like any other `Library`.
 - `Orphan` `PrivateLibraries` are automatically created when a `Book` is created without any associated existing `Library`.
-  - The `id` for an `Orphan` `PrivateLibrary` is generated at the time of the creation of the `Book`.
+  - The `id` for an `Orphan` `PrivateLibrary` is set at the time of the creation of the `Book` to be the same `id` as the `Book`.
   - `Orphan` `PrivateLibraries` can only have one `Book` checked in, and it has to be the same `BookId` that it was created with.
 - #### Why?
   - We allow this as a part of the design, because we want to allow the creation of `Books` without having to create a `Library` first.
   - This is an arbitrary decision to see if I could stretch how the system works, and is not a real world use case.
   - In a normal Library system, all `Books` would be associated with a `Library` at the time of creation.